oat-im/pulsenet-udp/CPP-MANUAL.md

 }
 ```

-* If you’re still writing macros instead of using `constexpr`, you’re doing it wrong.
+* If you're still writing macros instead of using `constexpr`, you're doing it wrong.

 ---